ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

    tmc_central_node.move_to_on(wait_termination=True)

-So, just to be clear, the ``TelescopeWrapper`` is something you have to initialise to have a test harness, and the facades just views which simplify your interaction with such a test harness.
+So, just to be clear, the ``TelescopeWrapper`` is something you have to initialise to have a test harness, and the facades are just views which simplify your interaction with the test harness.
 Inspecting the facade implementations is a good way to explore the mechanisms behind the test harness, the interaction with the actual Tango devices and the verified conditions in case you enable the synchronisation.